paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 ### Statutory Notes

 #### References in Text
 The Federal Employees’ Retirement Contribution Temporary Adjustment Act of 1983, referred to in pars.
 (3)(A) and (7)(B)(iii)(II), is title II of Pub.
 L. 98–168, Nov.
 29, 1983, 97 Stat.
-1106, as amended, which is set out as a note under [section 8331 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8331&num=0&edition=prelim), Government Organization and Employees.
+1106, which is set out as a note under [section 8331 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8331&num=0&edition=prelim), Government Organization and Employees.

 #### Amendments
 2013—Par.
 (7)(B).
 Pub.
 L. 113–67, § 402(a)(2), inserted “and before January 1, 2014,” after “after December 31, 2012,”.